Questions and Answers on the Individual Shared Responsibility Provision

 20. If I change health coverage during the year and end up with a gap when I am not covered, will I owe a payment?

 Individuals are treated as having minimum essential coverage for a calendar month if they have coverage for at least one day during that month.
-Additionally, as long as the gap in coverage is less than three months, you may qualify for an exemption and not owe a payment.
+Additionally, as long as the gap in coverage is less than three consecutive months, you may qualify for an exemption and not owe a payment.
 See question 22 for more information on the exemption for a short coverage gap.

 21. If I think I qualify for a coverage exemption, how do I obtain it?